 The National Forest Service has continued monitoring of the ground water level along the preliminary alignment of the tunnel and has not found any significant changes since 2010.
-The technological ability to construct the large-diameter tunnels is currently available; however, the cost of tunnel boring machines (TBM) and the associated tunneling process required to construct this project has not been reduced significantly.
-In general, no significant changes to the seven feasibility issues considered for the ICE concept have occurred over the last eight (8) years.
+The technological ability to construct the large-diameter tunnels is currently available; however, the cost of tunnel boring machines (TBM) required to construct this project has not been reduced significantly.

+In general, no significant changes to the seven feasibility issues considered for the ICE concept have occurred over the last seven years.